freedev/solrcloud-zookeeper-kubernetes/README.md

 ### Minikube quick start

-The `minikube start` command can be used to start your cluster.
+Execute `minikube start` to start your cluster.

     minikube start

 This command creates and configures a virtual machine that runs a single-node Kubernetes cluster.
 This command also configures your kubectl installation to communicate with this cluster.

-Once minikube is started you need to prepare your virtual machine to deploy Solr and Zookeeper.
-Because both Solr and Zookeeper need a PersistentVolume where store their data.
+Once minikube is started you need to prepare the environment to deploy Solr and Zookeeper.
+Because both Solr and Zookeeper need a place (PersistentVolume) where store their data.
-Then run:
+Running `prepare-minikube.sh`:

     ./prepare-minikube.sh